pythagoryan/trp3-whos-looking/README.md

-This mod requires you to enable friendly nameplates.
+This addon requires you to enable friendly nameplates.

 Features: